pleszkoi/Production-Environment-Homelab/README.md

 If everything went good, the "Hello from Dockerized Flask App!" message appears.\
 If you modify the app/app.py file, the change will also be updated in the container (due to the volumes setting in docker-compose.yml).

+## Development opportunities

+- Monitoring the system using Prometheus and Grafana.
+- Extending the Flask app.

 **Author: Pleszkó István**\
 **LinkedIn: https://www.linkedin.com/in/pleszko-istvan/**